 Javascript is single-threaded

-Js is single threaded which means it will execute one statement at one time.
-Before we deep dive into what single thread exactly means and why javascript is single threaded we will first go over its terminology.
-We will learn in best simplest manner possible.
+exactly means and why javascript is single threaded we will first go over its terminology.

 Synchronous execution refers to code executing in sequence line by line , one line at a time.
 Whenever a function is called the program waits for the function to execute and returns and then only it moves to the next line.